Cookies on the SIM Sherpa website

 3GB data left screenshot

-When they say unlimited, they mean unlimited.
-We tested it using our Virgin TV log in for Sky, so that means the benefit works even if you’re not necessarily a Sky TV customer as the benefit applies to the app.
+This scheme is genuinely unlimited.
+We did our tests using our Virgin TV log in for Sky, meaning that you don’t necessarily have to be a Sky TV customer to benefit as the free data applies to the apps themselves.

-The only main drawbacks are that you need some data left to use this benefit, it doesn’t work abroad and you do need to have a Sky TV subscription.
-But other than that it’s a fantastic benefit.
+The only downsides are that you need some data leftover for the benefit to work, it doesn’t work while roaming abroad and you need to be a Sky TV customer to access all the channels.
+Other than that it’s brilliant.

 Useful link: Read our full Sky Mobile Watch review